lcef97/CAV_Puglia/README.md

     PDF report is compiled as well, but it can include compilation errors and only serves internal use.
   - inputs and metadata: all data this analysis is based on.
 Some datasets are derived by aggregation of sensible data, which we should not make publicly available
   - R script `CAV_full`: analysis performed over three years (full information available).
-    Analytic framework still has to be defined.
+    Analytic framework has to be refined.
+Corresponding WP is called `CAV_3years` and is only compiled in PDF version.